Self-Admitted GenAI Usage in Open-Source Software: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-We thank all participants who took the time to complete our survey, providing valuable insights for our research.
-The research contribution of Fabio Calefato was partially supported by the European Union - NextGenerationEU through the Italian Ministry of University and Research, Projects PRIN 2022 (``QualAI: Continuous Quality Improvement of AI-based Systems'', grant n.
+We thank all survey participants for providing valuable insights for our research.
+The research contribution of Fabio Calefato was partially supported by the European Union, NextGenerationEU through the Italian Ministry of University and Research, Projects PRIN 2022 (``QualAI: Continuous Quality Improvement of AI-based Systems'', grant n.
 2022B3BP5S, CUP: H53D23003510006).
+Tao Xiao is supported in part by JSPS Grant-in-Aid for JSPS Fellows 23KJ1589 and the Kayamori Foundation of Informational Science Advancement.